 How to change time on Smartro clock

 To set the time on Smartro clock, press and hold the SET button at the top for more than 3 seconds.
 You will see the 12 Hr/24Hr display start to flash.
-You can use the +/CH and -/CH button to set the time format from 12 to 24 hours.
+You can use the +/CH and -/CH buttons to set the time format from 12 to 24 hours.

 Press the SET button again, and the hour display starts to flash.
-You can then use the +/CH and -/CH button to cycle through the time.
+You can then use the +/CH and -/CH buttons to cycle through the time.
 When you press the SET button again, the next digit starts to flash.
 Use the same process to change the minute.

 You can also change the date/month and day of the week through the same setting.
-It may sound overwhelming, but it's very intuitive and easy to understand.
-You can set the day in 7 different language.
+It may sound overwhelming, but it’s very intuitive and easy to understand.
+You can set the day in 7 different languages.